AliabbasMerchant/fileTrackAndBackup/README.md

 * The `pull` or `back_up` command does the following:
     1. Track the SOURCE (except if the `--no_track` command is used)
     2. Track the DESTINATION
     3. Iterate over each file and folder in the SOURCE folder tree.
 If it is not present in the DESTINATION, it is copied.
-    If it is already present in the DESTINATION, the edit-time of both the files/folders are compared; the latest file/folder is kept in the DESTINATION
+    If it is already present in the DESTINATION, the edit-time of both the files/folders are compared; the latest file/folder is kept in the DESTINATION.
+    If the option `--copy_all` is used, the edit-time of folders is disregarded, and the edit-times of each and every file is checked; the latest file is kept in the DESTINATION.
     4. Track the DESTINATION
 ---
 * The `untrack` command deletes the json file